HelenHighwater1/pourfolio/README.md

 ### Ajax

-I wanted to be able to filter wines on a number of different fields (year, varietal, vineyard, etc), but I didn't want ton of repetitive code for each vineyard.
-So, I set up a dynamic filter function, ajax call, backend endpoint, and crud function that could handle any field I wanted to filter on.
+I wanted to be able to filter wines on a number of different fields (year, varietal, vineyard, etc.), but I didn't want redundant code for each field's query.
+Instead, I set up a dynamic filter function, ajax call, backend endpoint, and crud function that could handle any field I wanted to filter on.

-filters.js:
+#### filters.js:
 ```javascript
 function apply_filters(evt) {
     evt.preventDefault();